Product was successfully added to your shopping cart.

 Product was successfully added to your comparison list.

-Cultured foods are at the top of that “must eat” list.
-Unfortunately, it can be difficult sometimes to convince our little ones to chomp down on them at every meal.
+Any parent wishes to nourish his or her children with healthy foods.
+While cultured foods are often at the top of that “must eat” list, it can be difficult to convince our little ones to eat sour or tangy fermented foods.
 Indeed, most children would turn their noses up at sauerkraut or plain kefir.

-But if children are exposed to them from an early age then that is what they will know and come to prefer.
-Instead of having a palate that is one-dimensional they will be able to appreciate and enjoy tangy sauerkraut, tart plain yogurt, and bubbly kombucha.
+If children are exposed to them from an early age, fermented foods and tangy flavors are familiar and preferred.
+Instead of having a palate that is one-dimensional, a child will be able to appreciate and enjoy tangy sauerkraut, tart plain yogurt, and bubbly kombucha.

 Be Their Cultured Role Model

 Show willingness to taste new foods.
 Plan a family taste-testing event each week.
 Avoid making faces when trying a new food.
 As your children watch you enjoying new and different foods, they will be tempted to taste and enjoy along with you.

 Older children especially will appreciate being able to choose.
 Let children choose vegetables to ferment, along with different spice combinations.
 Allow kids to pick different flavorings for water kefir soda.
 Remember that the child's favorite does not have to be your favorite, as long as you are both enjoying fermented foods regularly.

 This list provides a good place to start: